How to Prepare for What You’ve Never Seen

 - simple meter and compound meter

 Why do they do this?
 It helps the panel determine if you’re a solid sight reader or if you have memorized the solos.
 They are also looking to see if you can turn scale exercises into true musical expression.

 A university on the west coast creates three sight-reading compositions that, at first glance, all look the same.
 You may see no difference in the notes, meter, or key.
 But:

 - the title of each composition is different

 - the dynamic markings are different

 - the musical terms are different

-For example, the first composition may be entitled “Danzón for a Texas Mix-Master” the second composition, “Lullaby for Charles Augustus Lindbergh, Jr.” and the third, “Scherzo con Brio.”
-A simple glance at the metronome marking, contrasting musical terms, and title of the composition give away the style you should play in.
+For instance, the first composition may be entitled “Danzón for a Texas Mix-Master,” the second composition, “Lullaby for Charles Augustus Lindbergh, Jr.,” and the third, “Scherzo con Brio.”
+A glance at the metronome marking, contrast in musical terms, and title of the composition all give away the style you should play in.

 Why do they do this?
-The audition adjudication panel is looking for a keen music history knowledge, performance technique, and musical interpretation.
+The audition adjudication panel looks for a keen music history knowledge, performance technique, and musical interpretation.
 What can you do to prepare?
 Remember that the goal is to give a complete musical performance with your sight-reading.

 - Keep reviewing your past performance repertoire and reading past the notes, meter, and key